-11/28/97; 23 in; Justin C. Bond; Provo River.
+11/28/97; 23 in: Justin C. Bond; Provo River.

 Bonneville whitefish and Bear Lake whitefish: These two fish are indistinguishable below 10 inches in length.
+The are elongate, relatively cylindrical fish.
+They are silvery-white along their sides grading into a charcoal gray to black on their backs.

-The catch.
-Bonneville whitefish may reach four pounds and grow to 20 inches.
+Bonneville whitefish have gray-blue spots along their sides.
+These whitefish reach four pounds and grow to 20 inches.
 Both species occur only in Bear Lake-nowhere else in the world.